K4M1coder/AIKit/README.md

 # 🚀 Self-hosted AI toolkit

-> New in this repo: a containerized React dashboard served on port 80 replaces the legacy static dashboard.
-It includes RBAC, a services overview, and integrated, React-native docs for each service.

 **Self-hosted AI Starter Kit** is an open, docker compose template that quickly bootstraps a fully featured Local AI and Low Code development environment including Open WebUI for an interface to chat with your AI agents and tools.